-A team of researchers created a compound that in mice tests was able to promote the reconstruction of the myelin sheath surrounding the axons of neurons.
+A team of researchers created a compound that in tests on mice was able to promote the reconstruction of the myelin sheath that surrounds the axons of neurons.

 Myelin formation corrects the damage caused by ailments such as multiple sclerosis, otherwise known as plaque sclerosis.

 Myelin is a membrane structure that surrounds the axons of neurons (the parts of cells responsible for transmitting electrical signals).
 The myelin lamellae are small protrusions that are repeated every 12 nanometers along the entire length of the axons, forming a real “sheath”.